Unsubscribe at anytime. We send 1-2 emails per week or less.

 E. To promote the orderly development and redevelopment of land within the City of Lakewood.

 The proposal does not promote orderly development because the scale of the proposed building and the increased traffic and parking violate requirement L-N2(c) from page 5 of Chapter 8 of the 2025 Comprehensive Plan to seamlessly integrate with the neighborhood.
-Further, the proposal ignores relevant science as cited in (A) above.
-Ignoring the relevant science is not compatible with orderly development.

 F. To ensure the effective integration of development and redevelopment with surrounding land uses.

-The proposal does not ensure effective integration because the scale of the proposed building and the significantly increased traffic and parking violate requirement L-N2(c) from page 5 of Chapter 8 of the 2025 Comprehensive Plan to seamlessly integrate with the neighborhood.
 A physician and nearby resident is even on record stating the project poses an increased risk of injury and death to nearby residents.
 Subjecting nearby residents to increased risk of injury or death is the result of ineffective integration of development with surrounding land uses.

 G. To respect the unique characteristics and attributes of individual neighborhoods.